 is a chapter for the Bloomsbury Handbook of Sound Art, edited by Sanne Krogh Groth and Holger Schulze.
 In it I discuss possibilities for sound art thinking through and together with Édouard Glissant and Gloria Anzaldúa.

 Binaural sound essay, developed for Akademie Solitude/ZKM as part of their Web Residencies program.
 Awarded with a production grant at the HASH AWARD 2020 conceded by ZKM/Akademie Solitude on February 21st, 2020.
 All sounds recorded at EMS Stockholm between June and September 2019.
-Listen to the sound essay: http://meaninglesstexture.schloss-post.com “the dispossessed organized their speech by […]
+Listen to the sound essay: http://meaninglesstexture.schloss-post.com A longer interview about the project […]

 is an essay for the Transmediale Journal, in which I discuss “how the trivial and the familiar can be weaponized in order to trigger emotions, evoke dialects, and ultimately decide upon the course of lives.”